Brain-Injury Deaths in Football Players Rising

-According to USA Today, UNC has gathered data on these deaths and injuries since 1965.
+According to USA Today, UNC has gathered data on these football players’ deaths and head injuries since 1965.
 This particular study focused on the years 2005-2014 and included college football player deaths.

 An analysis suggests fatalities decreased in the 1990’s and started to rise again in 2010.

 While there is a recent rise in deaths, overall, these kinds of deaths remain rare, and are still much lower than they used to be.

 Roughly four times as many players died between 1965 and 1974 as they did during the 2005-2014 period of the study.
 The decline has been attributed to improved medicine, changes in game rules, and helmet standards.

 It is unclear whether the recent uptick is due to more actual deaths or just better reporting